secretflow/spu/docs/getting_started/faq.rst

 Do I need to remove duplicated keys locally before PSI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
-Otherwise error would be raised.
+Otherwise an error would be raised.

 General